AlexAxenov/api-doc/_includes/v2_webhooks.md

 In this case, the message failed to send due to recipient does not have whatsapp_business

 For incoming messages you will receive only one webhook with event `create` and message status `created`

+Also, for messages, the contact representation in the hook may differ, depending on whether the message is incoming or outgoing.

+When sending outbound messages from Pact, the hook will show an internal contact that has an `internal_id`, but never an `external_id` or `external_public_id`.

+When an incoming message is received, the webhook will display an external contact that has an `external_id` and `external_public_id`, but never an `internal_id`.

 #### Webhook Message Object Parameters